Aging health dynamics cross a tipping point near age 75: Model

+The FI is the average number of deficit health attributes, therefore it can only increase when undamaged attributes are damaged and can only decrease when damaged attributes are repaired.
+This constrains the FI and its dynamical behaviour, e.g.\ restricting it to the interval [0,1].
+We employ the most general model that respects these constraints to describe the mean dynamics of the FI, $f$, as a smooth function of age ($t$) and health feedback ($f$),

 where $D(f,t)$ and $R(f,t)$ are the damage and repair rates, respectively.
-Eq.~\ref{eq:fi} is stochastic and must be converted to an objective function to fit the data (see Methods and supplemental).
-Directly modelling $D$, $R$, and the survival hazard, $h$, using time-to-event statistics lets us derive a log-likelihood objective function.
-The ``mean-field'' approximation of this objective function then yields Eq.~\ref{eq:fi} for the mean FI (see supplemental).
-This approximation becomes exact for a large number of attributes.
+Underlying Eq.~\ref{eq:fi} is a stochastic process of damage and repair of individual binary health attributes.
+Directly modelling $D$, $R$, and the survival hazard $h$ using time-to-event statistics allows us derive a log-likelihood objective function for fitting (see Methods and supplemental).
+A ``mean-field'' approximation of this objective function recovers Eq.~\ref{eq:fi} (see supplemental), and this becomes exact for a large number of attributes.
 The prefactors on the damage and repair rates, which represent the undamaged and damaged fraction of deficits, ensure that the model is not stuck at $0$ and cannot exceed $1$.
 This is in contrast to the classical exponential model \cite{Mitnitski2016-xc} ($df/dt=\alpha f; \alpha > 0$).
 The specific damage and repair functions are determined during model selection.

+Prior related works using Poisson modelling suggest that transition rates should vary smoothly and approximately log-linearly with age \cite{Farrell2022-di}, and that a log-linear function of $f$ fits well \cite{Mitnitski2006-fq}.
+Those works neglected to analyze the dynamical behaviour of the FI as a function of both age and health, which we address here.
+Using a log-linear model is also convenient to ensure non-negative rates.
+We thus investigated rates with the general form

+where $\Gamma$ is a generic rate that can be used to describe each of damage, $D$, repair, $R$, or survival hazard, $h$ -- with appropriate parameters for each.